Chinmay41018/Tutorials/README.md

 # Tutorials
-Weekly tutorials reffered in the onsite class of Deep Learning: CS60010, IIT Kharagpur.
+Weekly tutorials referred in the onsite class of Deep Learning: CS60010 2018, IIT Kharagpur.